 As was mentioned before, public records are always available to the public despite the circumstance and for any reason.
 No less than Florida statute had made court records a part of the public records, but at the same time, the statute had charged the official custodian of these documents, the clerk of court, not only with making them available to the public but also securing them.
 Thus, while the clerk could not refuse a request to look into the records, they are well within their mandate to restrict the way that the records are actually accessed.

-For those who wish to look into court records from the office of the clerk of court, there are certain steps that must be followed.
+For those who wish to look into court records from the office of the clerk of court, certain steps must be followed.
 Note that because the clerk is the official custodian, the office is the only office that could certify the authenticity of the record.
-To obtain records from their office, the searcher must actually appear at their office located at LaBelle, Florida.
-There is no need to present an official request to view the records, but for those who have a specific record in mind, it may perhaps be more efficient if the specifics of this record are left with the clerk so that they could do the search themselves.
+To obtain records from their office, the searcher must appear at their office located in LaBelle, Florida.
+There is no need to present an official request to view the Public records, but for those who have a specific record in mind, it may perhaps be more efficient if the specifics of this record are left with the clerk so that they could search themselves.